 As you finish your manuscript, if you decide to publish both the ebook and paperback, you’ll need two separate cover graphics.

 The ebook or Kindle version will only need a front cover.
 If you are designing the cover yourself, you can use Amazon’s KDP cover design tool or a graphic design platform.

-For Making Fake Star Trek, I used Canva, which has a specific ebook template.
+For my book, I used Canva, which has a specific ebook template.
 Simply design your front cover, download it as a PNG file, and if you’re using Scrivener to format your ebook files, you can pop it right into the section that asks for the ebook cover.